-6 CONFIDENTIALITY OF TEAM IDENTITY
+8. CONFIDENTIALITY OF TEAM IDENTITY

-Each team is assigned a number at the start of the Competition and is identified only by that number for the duration of the Competition, to ensure anonymity.
+Each team will be assigned a number at the start of the Competition and is identified only by that number for the duration of the Competition, to ensure anonymity.

-7 INTERPRETATION OF RULES
+9. INTERPRETATION OF RULES

 These Rules are interpreted by the Steering Committee.
 Any matter not specifically provided for in these Rules falls within the sole discretion of the Steering Committee.